 - How can I reduce indoor air pollutants?

 - How can I exercise if I use oxygen?

-- How can my asthma be controlled?
+- How can I control my asthma?

-Alan Roth, RRT, FCCP
+Alan Roth, RRT, MS, FCCP

 Sai Praveen Haranath, MBBS, MPH, FCCP